ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

-The timescale, in addition to any other time-sensitive information, MUST be sufficient to calculate representations of both UTC and TAI {{TF.460-6}}, noting that UTC itself as the current timescale used in NTPv4 is neither linear nor monotonic unlike TAI.
-Through extensions the protocol SHOULD support additional timescale representations outside of the main specification, and all transmissions of time data MUST indicate the timescale in use.
+The timescale, in addition to any other time-sensitive information, MUST be sufficient to calculate representations of both UTC and TAI {{TF.460-6}}, noting that UTC itself as the current timescale used in NTPv4 is neither linear nor monotonic, unlike TAI.
+Through extensions, the protocol SHOULD support additional timescale representations outside of the main specification, and all transmissions of time data MUST indicate the timescale in use.